IanThairu/IanThairu/README.md

 I keep educating and refining myself to become a more productive person.
 Currently pursuing a Masters in Financial Engineering and other certifications to enhance my skills.
 Particularly interested in applying my skills in the fields of data science, finance and sales.

-Skills: Excel, SQL, Power BI, Tableau, Cloud Computing with Azure, Machine Learning, Financial Analysis, Corporate Finance and pricing and trading of securities
+Skills: Excel, Python, R, SQL, Power BI, Tableau, Cloud Computing with Azure, Machine Learning, Financial Analysis, Corporate Finance and pricing and trading of securities

 - 🔭 I’m currently working on this page.